sccn/sccn.github.io/tutorials/misc/EEGLAB_option_menu.md

 If the original distribution copy of the options file is modified, the new options will affect all EEGLAB sessions using that file.

-If, however, EEGLAB (or the user from the Matlab or shell commandline) copies the options file to the current working directory, then only EEGLAB sessions having this directory in their Matlab path (before the EEGLAB distribution directory) will follow the modified options.
+If, however, EEGLAB (or the user from the MATLAB or shell commandline) copies the options file to the current working directory, then only EEGLAB sessions having this directory in their MATLAB path (before the EEGLAB distribution directory) will follow the modified options.

 It is